 Use a Raspberry Pi mini-computer and open-source software

-A third option is to use a mini-computer, such as the Raspberry Pi as the “brains” behind your digital signs.
-You will also need an SD card for storage and open source software for your Raspberry Pi.
-This solution is cost-effective, as a Raspberry Pi and associated cabling cost well under $100 per unit.
+A third option is to use a mini-computer, such as the Raspberry Pi your digital signage player.
+You will also need an SD card for storage and open source software for your Raspberry Pi signage.
+This solution is cost-effective, as a Raspberry Pi for digital signage and associated cabling cost well under $100 per unit.
 Additionally, Screenly provides open source digital signage management software, Screenly OSE, so that you can run digital signs from a Raspberry Pi for free.
-Screenly OSE allows you to manage your digital signage content over the internet.
+Screenly OSE digital signage software allows you to manage your digital signage content over the internet.
 As such, you do not need to physically visit each digital sign in order to change its content - a feature that makes your DIY project a lot easier to deal with once it is deployed.
 To get started with Screenly OSE, follow our step-by-step instructions or find Screenly OSE on GitHub.

 Should I go forward with a DIY digital sign solution?

 The answer to this question really depends on what your goals are for your digital signage.
 If you are just trying to have some fun and tinker with a new technology, a DIY digital signage solution is the only way to go!
-If you are a business or organization that needs multiple digital screens, you should think twice about implementing a DIY digital sign solution.
-Instead, you should think about more robust, enterprise-grade digital-signage software, like Screenly.
-You can read more about the differences between Screenly and open source software such as Screenly OSE in our article on Screenly OSE vs. Screenly (Paid Version).
+If you are a business or organization that needs multiple digital screens and reliable 1080p Full HD video and image content, you should think twice about implementing a DIY digital sign solution.
+Instead, you should think about more robust, enterprise-grade digital signage installations and cloud-based digital signage systems, like Screenly.
+You can read more about the differences between Screenly and open source player software such as Screenly OSE in our article on Screenly OSE vs. Screenly (Paid Version).